optimagic-dev/optimagic/docs/source/development/eep-00-governance-model.md

 ### Estimagic Enhancement Proposals (EEPs) / Controversial decision process

-Large changes to estimagic can be proposed in estimagic enhancement proposals, short EEPs.
+Large changes to estimagic can be proposed in Estimagic Enhancement Proposals, short EEPs.
 They serve the purpose of summarising discussions that may happen in chats, issues, pull requests, in person, or by any other means.
 Simple extensions (like adding new optimizers) do not need to be discussed with such